Read on for a tasty gluten-free chicken wings recipe featuring almond meal and seasoning.

 Now it’s time to bake them in the oven!
 Cook for about 15 to 18 minutes and then flip them over to the other side to get an even crisp.

 Cook for an additional 15 to 18 minutes or until they are golden brown.

 Let cool for 10 minutes and serve with your favorite dips and sauces.

 Tips to Make Your Gluten Free Chicken Wings Great

 When making gluten free recipes, chicken may look cooked but it could still be raw.
 Be sure your wings are cooked to at least 165°F. It is a good idea to get a meat thermometer.
 The digital instant-read ones are pretty easy for you to read.

 I have the All-Clad Instant Read Digital Thermometer from Willams & Sonoma and love how easy it is to use.
 You just stick it in the thickest piece of meat and check the temp.
 You can also look for a highly rated thermometer on Amazon*.

-Another tip to make your wings great is to pat them dry before placing in the egg mixture.
+Another tip to make your wings great is to pat them dry before placing them in the egg mixture.
 This can ensure less water.
 It will give it a crisper taste.
 You can use paper towels or pat them dry with a kitchen towel.

 Sauces and Other Additions You Can Add to this Recipe

 These wings taste great on their own or you can add some dips.
 I would use a low-sugar BBQ sauce like Primal Kitchen*.